 So why is this my opinion?

 - Recruiters are looking to hire based upon skillsets vs. your availability or current work status

-- You are selling your services, same as any business looking to sell its products or services – ad’s focus on the benefits, features and functions vs. the fact that whatever is being promoted is available to purchase (that’s already implied!!!)
+- You are selling your services, same as any business looking to sell its products or services.
+Advertisements focus on the benefits, features and functions vs. the fact that whatever is being promoted is available to purchase.
+That’s already implied!

-- When the new hire is being introduced on the first day, are they being introduced as this is the new “Global Logistics Leader” or “VP, Business Development” etc. vs. they were seeking a new opportunity
+- When the new hire is being introduced on the first day, are they being introduced as this is the new “Global Logistics Leader” or “VP, Business Development,” or that they were seeking a new opportunity?

 Now take a look at your title, what sort of first impression do you want to leave?

 I wish you and your personal brand every success!